 - Copy and paste “/Applications/Witgui.app/Contents/MacOS/Witgui -log” into the Terminal and press Enter.

 - A new app instance will open.
 Reproduce the issue.

 - A bunch of lines will appear inside the Terminal that contain some logs.

-- You can quit Witgui and the Terminal now.
+- After analyzing the Terminal output, you can quit Witgui and the Terminal.

 Witgui is based on the wit and wwt executables which are part of the Wiimms ISO Tools.
 These tools are the core for listing and converting your games and most of the other features that Witgui offers.

 wit and wwt can be downloaded from the File menu with a single click.
 After a successful download, the executables will be placed in the Application Support directory.